Cats and Dogs (Part 2)

 Read Part 1 here.

 When Gina Mackinnon, sole proprietor and employee of the New Haven Pet Sitting Company, visits with the owners of a new cat she’s scheduled to petsit, she asks them about hiding places.
 That way, when she returns sometime later—this time with the owners absent and the cat apparently missing too—she knows where to look.
-“I don’t have to engage with [the cat],” she says, “but I do need to see them to make sure they’re safe and alive and all that.”
+“I don’t have to engage with ,” she says, “but I do need to see them to make sure they’re safe and alive and all that.”
 She consults her notes to find out which bed to look under.
 She may then offer a few words of assurance and snap a quick picture of the cat’s dubious face for the owner’s benefit.

 When I joined her on an overcast Friday, she had just catsat a client named Nico for the first time.
 In her tactical resolve to remain invisible and quiet, Mackinnon had entered that house without me tagging along behind her, but described it to me afterward.
 “For the first 10 minutes, it’s always that introductory period, so I basically just sat on the floor and tried not to engage in too much eye contact, because cats can really find that to be aggressive.
 And she chose to sort of watch me from her cat tree, which is fine.”
 In the next few visits, she says, she might start reading to Nico from her smartphone.
 “I sometimes look for cat stories, sometimes it’s just the New York Times as long as it’s nothing too political… It’s got to be sort of a funny story because I do think that cats pick up on emotion.”